 Once the largest salmon canning company in the world, Pacific American Fisheries provided thousands of jobs for local residents and hundreds of seasonal Chinese laborers.

-Why was the Empress Tree planted on Harris Avenue?
-It's location on Harris Avenue and 4th Street is the former Pacific American Fisheries salmon processing facility.
+The Empress Tree is located on Harris Avenue and 4th Street in the former Pacific American Fisheries salmon processing facility.
 The PAF was heavily reliant on the cheap labor of their Chinese workers, as were many such industries up and down the West Coast.

 Fire early morning on September 21, 1934